Our free membership, business.com+, takes the pain out of choosing new business services.

 Rather than providing traditional employer-sponsored health insurance, some businesses will offer each employee an individual coverage Health Reimbursement Arrangement (HRA).
 Under an HRA, employees purchase individual health plans via the marketplace, and employers reimburse employees for monthly premiums and out-of-pocket costs.

-What health insurance changes are there in 2024?
+What health insurance changes are there in 2025?

-Employer-sponsored health insurance rates have increased steadily in recent years, a trend expected to continue and amplify in 2024.
+Employer-sponsored health insurance rates have increased steadily in recent years, a trend expected to continue and amplify in 2025.
 These rate increases are likely to impact employers and employees alike, so adopting cost-saving measures can be particularly beneficial for small business owners and their teams.

 One contributing factor to this rise is the residual impact of inflation.
-Because contracts between insurers and medical providers tend to be locked in for multiyear spans, economic changes tend to have a delayed effect on the healthcare industry.
+Because contracts between insurers and medical providers tend to be locked in for multi-year spans, economic changes tend to have a delayed effect on the healthcare industry.

 Other factors driving the cost of healthcare (and subsequently, insurance rates) include: